AmandaErnar/AmandaErnar.com/src/routes/writing/jasmine.md

 When we arrive, there seems to be nothing but us and the cold, empty night, our exposed skin burning with the dry tang of the Atlantic air.
 The lamplights set our faces aglow with scarlet and turn my smile a quaint, porcelain shade of amber.

-We sit on the gray sand, laughing under our breaths for no reason.
-For a while, we speak about our lives before Weber, embarrassing moments from our childhood, staring into the sky—a creamy cobalt.
+We sit down, laughing under our breaths for no reason.
+We speak about our lives before Weber, embarrassing moments from our childhood, staring into the sky—a creamy cobalt.
 The ocean lurks ahead, various artificial lights misting its waters, its waves smashing against the searocks.

 My hand gathers a fistful of sand.
 “Would you call yourself a believer in fate?”
 She asks.
 Her voice buzzes and repeats in my head, making the stars blink and buildings behind us tremble.
-I close my eyes and try to think of an answer.
+I close my eyes, trying to think of an answer.

 “No, not really,” I reply.
 “I believe in coincidences, though.”

 She tilts her head to the side, grinning.
 “What do you mean?”

 There’s something strange about her, as haunting as she already is.
 I remind myself I don’t even know her name.
 “Tell me your name first,” I swallow, watching her features shift beneath the lights.
 It’s like she’s a mirage, a memory.

 “Jasmine.”